venzo-app-innovation/challenges/README.md

 // The difference between the two l's is obviously 0.
 Decrypt([ 72, 33, -73, 84, -12, -3, 13, -13, -68 ]) ➞ "Hi there!"
 Encrypt("Sunshine") ➞ [83, 34, -7, 5, -11, 1, 5, -9]

+## challenge-301

+Create a program that takes two numbers and an operator as input from the user, and outputs the result of the operation.
+The operator can be +, -, *, or /.

+Example output:
+Enter the first number: 5
+Enter the second number: 3
+Enter the operator (+, -, *, /): *
+The result is: 15

+## challenge-302

+Create a program that takes a number as input from the user and outputs the Fibonacci sequence up to that number.

+Example output:
+Enter a number: 10
+0 1 1 2 3 5 8

+## challenge-303

+Create a program that takes a sentence as input from the user and outputs the number of words in the sentence.

+Example output:
+Enter a sentence: The quick brown fox jumps over the lazy dog.
+The sentence contains 9 words.

+## challenge-304

+Create a program that takes a string and a key as input from the user, and outputs the encrypted string using the Caesar Cipher.
+The Caesar Cipher shifts each letter in the string by the number of positions indicated by the key.

+Example output:
+Enter a string: hello
+Enter the key: 3
+The encrypted string is: khoor  s

+## challenge-305

+Create a program that generates a random password based on user specifications.
+The program should allow the user to specify the length of the password, as well as which character sets should be used (lowercase letters, uppercase letters, numbers, and/or special characters).

+Example output:
+Welcome to the password generator!
+Enter the length of the password: 12
+Include lowercase letters?
+(Y/N): Y
+Include uppercase letters?
+(Y/N): Y
+Include numbers?
+(Y/N): Y
+Include special characters?
+(Y/N): Y
+Your generated password is: P9x@tL3#VfZ$